 Mass is offered regularly for the intentions of the bereaved.
-An annual Bereavement Service will also be celebrated on Saturday 2 November at 12pm followed by refreshments in the Parish Room.
+An annual Bereavement Service will also be celebrated on the first Saturday of November at 12pm followed by refreshments in the Parish Room.
 If you would like a visit, or for more information, please contact the Parish Office in confidence on 01273-732843.

 “The poor are your masters.
 You are the servant” (St Vincent de Paul)

 The SVP Society is an international Christian voluntary organisation whose objective is the alleviation of poverty.
 The SVP responds to direct requests for help from individuals and families and provides a sympathetic ear as well as practical help.
 The group meet fortnightly here at the Parish Room.

 For more information, please contact the parish office.

 “Be ready with a meal or a bed when it's needed.
 Why, some have extended hospitality to angels without ever knowing it” (Heb 13:2)

 Along with fellow Christians from other local churches, we offer a Night Shelter for local homeless people during the coldest winter months: food, warmth and friendship.